-The fact that mechanical ventilation has only occurred in the last 100 years or so proves that there hasn’t always been a need for mechanical ventilation, and only natural ventilation systems existed.
+The fact that mechanical ventilation has only occurred in the last 100 years or so proves that there hasn’t always been a need for it; only natural ventilation systems existed.

-Today, there exists a great number of houses that only use natural ventilation, and gain the required amount through operable windows.
+Today, a significant number of houses only use natural ventilation and gain the required amount through operable windows.
 The use of HVAC units is not a necessity in all circumstances, and in many situations, mechanical ventilation has been used unnecessarily.

-Also, the denser a city is, the hotter it will be due to factors such as the wind.
+Also, the denser a city is, the hotter it will be due to the wind.
 Many natural ventilation techniques rely on wind to bring in cooler air into the building.
-Furthermore, the option to be able to construct a building further away from the main busy roads may be harder in a denser city due to planning restrictions.
-For these types of buildings quite a lot of the time they would have to be situated further away and have more space around them from the main areas of their city, otherwise mechanical ventilation would be used in most the building.
+Furthermore, the option to be able to construct an installation further away from the main busy roads may be more challenging in a denser city due to planning restrictions.
+These types of buildings would have to be situated further away and have more space around them from their city’s central areas.
+Otherwise, mechanical ventilation would be used in most of the building.

-If these issues in the industry were to be improved by having lots more information on natural ventilation, it could be possible for many companies in different areas to be able to create a suitable environment without using mechanical ventilation.
-Current trends in the construction industry and historical methods have proven that mechanical ventilation isn’t needed all the time, as “today in Switzerland, Belgium, Denmark and UK a significant percentage of new office buildings have natural ventilation.”
-This could prove that the need doesn’t exist for every type of situation, but only over time as populations have grown in areas and standards have been raised there has been a demand on more efficient systems such as HVAC at the expense of a higher energy consumption.
+Suppose these issues in the industry were improved with more information on natural ventilation.
+In that case, it could be possible for many companies in different areas to create a suitable environment without using mechanical ventilation.
+Current trends in the construction industry and historical methods have proven that mechanical ventilation isn’t needed all the time, as “today in Switzerland, Belgium, Denmark and UK, a significant percentage of new office buildings, have natural ventilation”; this could prove that the need doesn’t exist for every type of situation, but only over time as populations have grown in areas and standards have been raised there has been a demand for more efficient systems such as HVAC at the expense of higher energy consumption.